enebular/docs/en/EnebularEditor/index.md

 ### Desktop

-For editing flows where node support is limited to nodes that can interact with PC/Browser APIs. enebular editor loads the flow from the app itself
+For editing flows where node support is limited to nodes that can interact with PC/Browser APIs. enebular editor loads the flow from the app itself.

+Desktop Mode runs on port `9017`.

 ### Remote